lewy007/web-clinic-app/README.md

     <li>Design and create entity classes to represent tables in the database</li>
     <li>Design and create repositories and methods to provide access to data and allow manipulation of that data.
 Recommended use of Spring Data JPA</li>
     <li>Create a service layer where the business logic will be defined</li>
     <li>Create a WEB layer and use Thymeleaf for it.
-Remember about error handling and HTTP statuses.
-Remember that the WEB layer is ultimately to allow users to work with the database</li>
+Remembering about error handling and HTTP statuses.
+Remembering that the WEB layer is ultimately to allow users to work with the database</li>
     <li>Add input validation</li>
     <li>Use Actuator</li>
     <li>Secure the application from unauthorized access</li>
     <li>Ability to log into the application of users with different permissions, and therefore had access to other areas of the application</li>
     <li>Ability to register a new patient</li>
     <li>Write unit tests (Mockito), @DataJpaTest, @WebMvcTest and @SpringBootTest</li>
-    <li>Expose your REST API that allows you to call GET, POST, PUT and DELETE endpoints</li>
+    <li>Expose my REST API that allows you to call GET, POST, PUT and DELETE endpoints</li>
     <li>Expose SwaggerUI</li>
     <li>Use Docker Compose</li>
 </ul>